CristinaUroz/SlopeLine/README.md

 ANDROID APPLICATION FOR READING AND INTERPRETING THE RELIEF OF TOPOGRAPHIC MAPS

-This application has been developed as a final-grade work by Cristina Uroz Grané.
+This application is in developement as a final-grade work by Cristina Uroz Grané.
 The work consists in the development of an application for Android mobiles that, given an image of a topographic map, it is capable of detecting the contour lines and its height.
 From this information, it creates a 3D representation of the map i